 Promoters usually pledge their shares either as an additional credit comfort to support borrowing by the company or its subsidiaries, if the company/subsidiary on its own does not have good credit strength.
 However, this does not seem to the be case here, as Emami Ltd which is rated AA+ by CARE has sufficient credit strength on its own.
 Otherwise, it might be the case that promoters have raised funds against their stake in Emami Ltd to fund their personal venture, whose details are not present in the Emami Ltd annual report.

-An investor should use the informal channels to understand, if she can get any idea about the requirement of promoters to pledge their stake in Emami Ltd.
+An investor should use the informal channels to understand if she can get an idea about the requirement of promoters to pledge their stake in Emami Ltd.

 Further advised reading: How to know if Promoters are Losing Commitment to the Company

 Overall, Emami Ltd appears to be a company growing at a fast pace, with sustained profitability margins & improving operating efficiency.
-It has been able to meet its capex requirements from its cash flow from operations and able to generate free cash flows.
-The company has a very healthy SSGR, which can ensure that it can keep on growing without needing debt to fund its growth, if it can manage its working capital efficiently and does not go for debt funded acquisitions.
+It has been able to meet its capex requirements from its cash flow from operations and is able to generate free cash flows.
+The company has a very healthy SSGR, which can ensure that it can keep on growing without needing debt to fund its growth if it can manage its working capital efficiently and does not go for debt-funded acquisitions.

-These are my views about Emami Ltd. However, you should do your own analysis before taking any investment related decision about the company.
+These are my views on Emami Ltd. However, you should do your own analysis before making any investment-related decision about the company.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“